John R. Rathom: The Providence Journal

-In 1906, Rathom applied for work at the Providence Journal and won the post of managing editor.
+In 1906, Rathom applied for work at The Providence Journal and won the post of managing editor.
 In 1912, he became both editor and general manager at the Journal and its afternoon edition, the Evening Bulletin.
-Upon his death in 1923, Time magazine reported that the two newspapers were "said to be one of the most money-making magazine combinations in the U. S."

-Reporting on German espionage
+Anti-German propagandist

-Rathom campaigned for the U.S. to enter World War I in support of the British Empire.
-Under his management, the Providence Journal produced a series of exposés of German espionage and propaganda in the U.S.
+Rathom campaigned for a Special Relationship and for the U.S. to enter World War I in support of the British Empire.
+Under his management, The Providence Journal produced a series of exposés of alleged German espionage and propaganda in the U.S.

-Duped or willingly misled by sources whose information confirmed his own Anglophilia and Germanophobia, Rathom then exaggerated his own role in uncovering supposed plots.
-In speeches at pro-British assemblies, he amplified the Journal's breathless accounts of journalists running undercover operations and thwarting foreign intrigues.
+Duped or willingly misled by British Intelligence sources whose information confirmed his own Anglophilia and Germanophobia, Rathom then exaggerated his own role in uncovering supposed plots.
+In speeches at pro-British assemblies, he amplified the Journal's articles with breathless accounts of his journalists running undercover operations and thwarting German intrigues.

-Newspapers across the United States reprinted the Providence Journal exclusives, magnifying Rathom's myth that he was directing a cadre of counterspies.
-The national press turned Rathom and the Journal into heroes, naming both the editor and the paper in headlines like these in the New York Times:
+Newspapers across the United States reprinted Providence Journal exclusives, further magnifying Rathom's myth that he was directing a counterespionage cadre.
+The national press turned Rathom and the Journal journalists into national heroes, naming both the editor and the paper in headlines like these in the New York Times: